trevanyoung/The-Ternary-Traveler/README.md

 \
 **When** the user opens the application
 \
-**Then** all points of interests should be displayed with their name, description, cost, review if it's not blank and the place it is located
+**Then** all points of interests should be displayed with their name, description and the place it is located

 **Given** a user wants to keep track of a new point of interest
 \